 What Is a Trade War?

+Hang with me now because this is where it starts to get interesting.
 When countries go back and forth with round after round of new tariffs on each other’s imports, the result is a trade war.
-Eventually, the two countries in question negotiate to make their trade partnership more balanced.
+Eventually, the two countries negotiate to make their trade partnership more balanced.

-But in today’s global economy, a battle over tariffs doesn’t just impact the two countries involved.
-For example, the European Union has said that if they’re hit with U.S. tariffs, they’ll hit back—imposing tariffs on a range of things from jeans to motorcycles.(5)
+But, in today’s global economy, a battle over tariffs doesn’t just impact the two countries involved.
+For example, countries in the European Union (EU) have said that if they’re hit with U.S. tariffs, they’ll hit back by imposing tariffs on a wide range of things—from jeans to motorcycles.2

-And other countries that have had good trade relationships with the U.S. in the past, like Canada and Mexico, are getting jitters because they could be next.
+And other countries that have had good trade relationships with the U.S. in the past (like Canada and Mexico) get the jitters because they could be next.
 Everybody is nervous, including investors.

 Are We in a Trade War With China?